 How we started to make cheese

-There are reasons to believe that cheese making is very ancient, in fact there is no way to know how early humanity started making cheese, I have not seen anything written in the history books about when cheese first appeared, even though they talk about herds of sheep and cattle, so we have to assume that since they had sheep and cattle, they would milk them and use their milk in many ways, beside other things that they could use these herds for.
+There are reasons to believe that cheese making is very ancient, in fact, there is no way to know how early humanity started making cheese, I have not seen anything written in the history books when cheese first appeared, even though they talk about herds of sheep and cattle, so, we must assume that since they had sheep and cattle, they would milk them and use their milk in many ways.
 Since they had this milk somehow ancient people discovered that they could use milk to make cheese and since then we have made cheese.

-There are several theories how making cheese started, one of this theorises says that perhaps at the very beginning when some of those shepherd stored their extra milk, if the milk was left there for too long in would turn into curd and then in a sort of cheese, perhaps just a piece of very acid cheese and therefore it would not be as good as the cheeses that we make and have today, but they started to make cheese anyhow, because they needed to save whatever they could to save themselves sometimes from starving; anyhow, knowing that the milk could become cheese, from this event that occurs spontaneous if you leave the milk for a long time, they started to make cheese; you see, even though the cheese that they made was an acid piece of a semi solid paste, the very ancient people sometimes they had to use whatever they had to feed themselves, so they used this cheese and slowly worked out how to make the milk become cheese; anyhow with the passing of time in one way or another they worked out how to make cheese properly.
+There are several theories how making cheese started, some shepherd found that if they stored their milk for a long time, it would turn into curd and then a piece of acid cheese, it would not be as good as the cheeses that we make today, but they started to make cheese, because they needed to save whatever they could; anyhow, knowing that the milk can become cheese, they started to make cheese.
+Because the ancient people had to use whatever they had to feed themselves, so, they used this cheese and slowly worked out how to make cheese better.

-So, since early times once we humans learned how to make cheese properly, and then how to cure cheese and keep it for long period of time, we have been making cheese and eating cheese ever since, because cheese has one of the best nutritional values and could easily be stored, so, today we are making several types of cheeses and we can choose which type we want, at the supermarket there are many types of cheeses that would be hard even to know all their names.
+So, since early times we humans learned how to make cheese, and then how to cure cheese and keep it for a long period of time, so, we have been making cheese and eating cheese ever since.
+Cheese has one of the best nutritional values and could easily be stored, so, today we are making several types of cheeses.

-But cheese does not come just from the supermarket, so, in order to make sense to the young people of today, let us describe where cheese comes from so to speak; perhaps just to pretend that we are not sure where it comes from, in order to tell the younger generation where cheese comes from, since the young people are not exposed to the natural ways of life as most of us did in the past, therefore for them would be hard to imagine how cheese is made and where cheese comes from, they think that it just comes from the supermarket.
+But, let us tell the younger generation where cheese comes from, since they are not exposed to the natural ways of life as we did in the past, therefore, for them is hard to imagine how cheese is made and where cheese comes from, they think that it just comes from the supermarket.